 The worm Harvester should be considered an investment in equipment, not a cost.
-As any business person knows, the best way to improve profits is to control cost.
-The best way to control cost is to eliminate waste and improve efficiency.
+As any business person knows, the best way to improve profits is to control costs.
+The best way to control costs is to eliminate waste and improve efficiency.
 The worm sifter does both.
 It will return your investment many times over for years to come.
 The investment can be recouped in labor savings alone in a very short time depending on the size of your worm operation.
 When compared to manual hand sifting which includes two sifting passes, the Brockwood Worm Harvester typically reduces sifting labor time alone by 90%.
 It also greatly reduces back shoulder and arm pain caused by repetitive movement.
-The basic price is $2695.00 plus shipping.
+Check Prices.

 We can ship via ground transport to anywhere in the Continental United States or Canada.
 Alaska orders will include some sea travel.
 Shipment is by UPS.
 We have also shipped to Alaska, Puerto Rico, Hawaii, Great Britain, Norway, Germany, Antigua, The North Pole, China New Zealand, and Australia